Nethereum/Nethereum/docs/contracts/calling-transactions-events.md

-# Step by Step guide to call, transactions, events, filters and topics
+# Calls, transactions, events, filters and topics

 The previous guide covered how to deploy and call a contract, this guide will delve a bit deeper into calling contracts, transactions, events and topics.